 Moreover, the comment Kwok left on glassdoor.com wasn’t client-focused, but instead about the HLG office atmosphere.
 Since both sides concede that Kwok worked at the firm, his views on the HLG work environment are valid – or at the very least legally acceptable; after all, free speech is free speech — even when we don’t agree.

 Given the statements at hand, intrinsically, the potential false statement of fact with the most “actionable heat” is the one on Glassdoor.com.
 If the assertion isn’t true, the law firm has a shot.
 If it is, well…

-At this point, it’s impossible to predict a victor — but this could be an uphill battle for the law firm.
+At this point, it’s impossible to predict a victor.

 Speak With A Business Defamation Attorney

 Kelly / Warner lawyers can clear up your online reputation or former employee defamation challenge – quickly and quietly.
-Look forward to speaking with you soon.
+We look forward to speaking with you soon.

 Do Foreign Companies Have To Follow FTC COPPA Rules?
 (Yes!)